Overcast · 55°

 2. Directs inmates while they are moving through the facility, monitoring actions and approving entry or exit.

-3. Searches inmates; persons, clothing, living areas, and other facility areas for weapons or contraband.
+3. Searches inmates, persons, clothing, living areas, and other facility areas for weapons or contraband.

-6. Counts inmates periodically, determining their location and recording inmates location lists.
+6. Counts inmates periodically, determining their location and recording inmates' location lists.

 7. Transports inmates safely and securely while outside the facility.

-8. Operates and applies security equipment, operating cell controls, cell locks sallyports or gates, applying restraint devices.
+8. Operates and applies security equipment, operating cell controls, cell locks, sally ports, or gates; applying restraint devices.

 13. Releases inmates from the facility; calculates date for proper release; reviews documents; checks inmate identity; reviews and releases inmate property; and records information on release documents.

-14. Performs medical support services; administers medication to inmates; investigates inmate injuries and determines necessity of emergency medical treatment; supervises inmates during medical or dental treatment.
+14. Performs medical support services; administers medication to inmates; investigates inmate injuries and determines the necessity of emergency medical treatment; supervises inmates during medical or dental treatment.

-15. Applies first aid; administers cardio-pulmonary resuscitation and mouth-to-mouth resuscitation.
+15. Applies first aid; administers cardiopulmonary resuscitation and mouth-to-mouth resuscitation.
 Contacts Dispatch for medical support.

 16. Classifies inmates; assigns inmates to housing areas; reviews arrest records.

-19. Enforces procedures concerning inmate mail, telephone and access to courts.
-Instructs inmates on procedures; supervises inmates during legal meetings; logs incoming and outgoing mail; collects, distributes and inspects mail or packages.
+19. Enforces procedures concerning inmate mail, telephone, and access to courts.
+Instructs inmates on procedures; supervises inmates during legal meetings; logs incoming and outgoing mail; collects, distributes, and inspects mail or packages.

 20. Controls inmate visits and enforces visiting procedures; maintains visitors’ log; observes visitors and inmates during visits.